Current Wait Times

 - Tightly woven cloth (like flannel, thick sheets, quilting cotton, khaki pants, etc) — Cotton or cotton/polyester blends.

-- Wire that won’t rust (20lb copper or aluminum wire is great, as is anything similar that will help hold a shape over the nose, except not paperclips, which are too brittle).
+- Pliable wire that won’t rust (20lb copper or aluminum wire is great, as is anything similar that will help hold a shape over the nose, except not paperclips, which are too brittle).

 - Sewing thread, especially light neutral colors that will go with more fabrics.